Beamer64/bb_images/README.md

 The tunable knobs — frame counts, opacity, jitter amplitude, palette choice — live as `const`s at the top of each filter's file so they're easy to find and tweak.

+---

+## Showcase

+A few showcase images can be found in the [showcase](https://github.com/Beamer64/bb_images/tree/264ea9fcb981b35e3baca5a986308c6195af92dc/showcase) folder.

+---

 ## Quick start

 ```go